Kinga Augustyn Biography

 Kinga Augustyn is a Polish-born and New York City-based versatile classical concert violinist and recording artist gaining worldwide recognition through her performances as a concerto soloist, recitalist and chamber musician.
 She has been described as “an adventurous performer valuable to New York’s scene” (NY Concert Review), “stylish and vibrant…playing with verve and superb control” (The Strad Magazine), and “beyond amazing, one hell of a violinist!”
 (The Fanfare Magazine).
 Her repertoire ranges from early baroque, which she sometimes performs on a baroque violin, to modern, oftentimes written especially for her.
 She is known for unique programming of unaccompanied solo violin recitals.

 Kinga Augustyn has performed as a soloist with orchestras in the United States, Europe and Asia.
-Among them are the Magdeburg Philharmonic Orchestra, the Chamber Orchestra Leopoldinum, the Wrocław Philharmonic Orchestra, the American Academy of Conducting Orchestra at the Aspen Music Festival, the Rogue Valley Symphony, the Riverside Symphonia (PA), and the Acadiana Symphony Orchestra, and the Gateway Classical Music Society Orchestra.
+Among them are the Magdeburg Philharmonic Orchestra, the Chamber Orchestra Leopoldinum, the Wrocław Philharmonic Orchestra, the American Academy of Conducting Orchestra at the Aspen Music Festival, the Rogue Valley Symphony, the Riverside Symphonia (PA), the Acadiana Symphony Orchestra, and the Gateway Classical Music Society Orchestra.
 She has toured China soloing with the Manhattan Symphonie and performing at China’s most prestigious venues such as Beijing Poly Theater and Shanghai Oriental Art Center.
 Other venues she has appeared at as a recitalist or chamber musician include Carnegie Hall (both the Stern Auditorium and the Weill Recital Hall), Alice Tully Hall, The Metropolitan Museum of Art, Merkin Hall, The Kosciuszko Foundation, Bargemusic, The Aspen Music Festival, and Chicago’s Cultural Center (Dame Myra Hess Memorial Concerts Series).
 She has also performed as a featured artist at such festivals as the Memphis in May International Festival, Festival Amadeus in Montana, Paderewski Festival in California, the Sevenars Music Festival in Massachusetts, and the Henryk Wieniawski Festival in Poland.
 Kinga Augustyn frequently performs solo violin recitals.
 Recent such appearances include two recitals at Bargemusic in Brooklyn featuring Paganini's 24 Caprices and works by Georg Philipp Telemann, Elliott Carter and Krzysztof Penderecki.
 A unique artist, she has collaborated with The Jose Limon Dance Company in multiple performances at the Joyce Theater in NYC.